balakrishnanUIDeveloper/angular_task/README.md

 * Task summary

-  Angular receives monthly deliveries of customer statement records.
+  Application receives monthly deliveries of customer statement records.
 This information is delivered in two formats, CSV and XML.
 These records need to be validated. based on below conditions

      * all transaction references should be unique
      * end balance needs to be validated